Skip to main content

 Mr Robert Skelton

-College positions: Fellow Commoner
+College positions: Life Fellow

 Mr Robert Skelton is a Chemical and Nuclear Engineer and College Supervisor in Chemical Engineering.
 His research focuses on the development of heat pipes and biolfuels.